karolien/media-devtools-panel-react/README.md

 4. Click 'Load Temporary Add-on' button
 5. Navigate to 'extension' subdirectory in repo
 6. Open any file in this directory
-7. There should be a new 'Media' addon listed under 'Extensions'
+7. There should be a new 'Media Panel' addon listed under 'Extensions'
 8. Navigate to page with video element and open developer tools (F12)
 9. There should be a new 'Media' tab